Trojan-Hawk/GoProblems1/GoFundamentals_Problem_10_README.txt

 =========================================================================================

 						Task:
-	Write a program that prints the current time and date to the console.
+		Write a function to reverse a string in Go.

 					  Procedure:
 Start by creating a .go file.